Marker-Inc-Korea/Korean-SAT-LLM-Leaderboard/README.md

 - In the future, the leaderboard will be updated to reflect models submitted for all subjects, including Korean, English, Math, Science, and Social Studies, on the day of the CSAT.
 - This Korean-SAT benchmarking system powered by [AutoRAG](https://github.com/Marker-Inc-Korea/AutoRAG).
 AutoRAG is awesome!!
 (AutoRAG is an automatic RAG optimization tool that can also be used for LLM performance comparison and prompt engineering.)
+Since the implementation of elective subjects in 2022, the standard score formula has been derived using the [Crux Table](https://suneungcalc.com/) provided by [Crux Consulting](https://orbi.kr/profile/974081).

 ## 📬 Contact Us